lmuntaner/tech-introduction-product-people/docs/networking/http.md

 The mos common methods are.

 * GET.
 Used to retrieve information.
 * POST.
-Used to send data to be stored (usually in a data base).
+Used to send data to be stored (usually in a database).
 * PATCH.
 Used to change existing data already stored.
 * PUT.
 Similar to a PATCH.
 * DELETE.
 Used to remove some data.